cioina/alexei-cioina.b9ad.pro-us-east-1.openshiftapps.com/posts/20211009-what-version-of-this-blog.md

 ## The Problem

 It may be problematic to have latest version for some websites that use Angular with a lot of lazy-loading modules.
-Imagine a user browsing your website just seconds before you stat to deploy a new version of your website.
+Imagine a user browsing your website just seconds before you start to deploy a new version of your website.
 The user will still have the old version (old Angular compiled JavaScript files) even after the deployment ends.

 ## The Solution